emmatz-pattersonvf/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, maintainable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it's written, so invest time in making it readable and understandable by others.
 And always keep in mind that premature optimization is the root of all evil."

 This quote encapsulates the idea that clear, straightforward code is a hallmark of skilled programmers.
 It encourages us to focus on writing code that can be easily understood and modified, rather than prematurely optimizing for performance, which can introduce hard-to-debug complexities and反而 lead to inefficiencies in the long run.

+# 2024-03-17
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that understanding and simplicity lead to better long-term performance and scalability."

+This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
+It's more effective to write clean, understandable code initially and then refine for performance where it's truly needed based on measured bottlenecks.